jasonkongie/jasonkongie.github.io/_pages/about.md

   - /about.html
 ---

 I am Jason Kong, a 2nd-year undergrad student in the CSE department at UC San Diego, working under the guidance of Professor.
 Tajana Rosing.
 My research focuses on hardware-software co-design and LLM systems.
+To hear frequent updates and research ideas on my end, follow me on [𝕏](https://jasonkongie.com/x).

 **Current Research**
 ======